The Ultimate Guide to Motivating Your Protagonist

-In the classic western Shane (1953), the lead character Shane is motivated by two conflicting story motivations: A desire to protect the homesteaders (safety and love needs) but also a desire to lead a peaceful life (self-actualization needs).
+In the classic western Shane (1953), the lead character Shane is motivated by two conflicting story goals: A desire to protect the homesteaders (safety and love needs) but also a desire to lead a peaceful life (self-actualization needs).

-These conflicting story motivations make Shane a more sympathetic character, one the audience mourns for as he struggles to reconcile both of his desires.
+These conflicting story goals make Shane a more sympathetic character, one the audience mourns for as he struggles to reconcile both of his desires.
 Just like Shane, your protagonist’s motivations don’t need to be linear, and can exist alongside one another to great effect.

 Finding the Right Motivation for Your Protagonist

 It’s easy to get caught with a protagonist who lacks the motivation to take action.
 If you’re struggling to motivate them through superficial (usually world-ending) stakes, they can end up doing nothing but react to outside events.
 This might not seem bad on the surface.
 After all, half of Act 2 in the traditional Three Act Structure is dedicated to your protagonist reacting to the conflict.

 The problem arises when your protagonist never becomes invested in your plot for their own sake, and thus never takes an active role in your story.
 Instead, they’re just being pulled along for the ride.

 At that point, you have to wonder if they deserve to be your protagonist at all.
 To fix this, you need to dig deeper into that protagonist’s character, identity, and desires to find what truly motivates them.